larry801/online_ocr/source/readme.md

 Add more accurate online engines to NVDA.
 Add "Auto OCR" feature.
 Whenever navigator object changes, NVDA will automatically run OCR on current navigator object with Windows 10 OCR engine.

-The author of addon have registered account with free API quota and put them on www.nvdacn.com  to make this addon easier to use.
+The author of addon have registered account with free API quota and put them on www.nvdacn.com  to make this addon easier to use.Registering your own key is highly recommended.
-If you find public quota is used up , you can register your own key.
-According to guide in readme.

 Online engines relies on the use and presence of the following services.